 This is my main laptop, which I mostly use for taking to school.
 I got it back in December 2019, when, after a saga of cheap laptops that y'all will read about later on, my family and I decided to actually invest in a computer for once in the hopes that it would last a while, and it has.
 Currently, I've had it for four and a half years, and it's still going strong!
 The only complaint is that the fan is a bit trigger-happy, though to be fair, that seems to be a problem with all Intel Macs as far as I can see.

 Anyways, you can see on the back that I let my inner white girl out (which wasn't hard, since I am a white girl) and decided to start sticking stickers (and bits of paper I printed out - thanks, Pinterest!
-I really am a white girl, lol) on the back, including an Apple sticker for the white Mac logo aesthetic.
+I really am a white girl, lol) on the back, including formerly (before I redecorated) an Apple sticker for the white Mac logo aesthetic.
 (RIP glowing Mac logo, gone but never forgotten.)
 And of course, I have my purple case, which, coupled with the stickers, makes it actually colourful and fun, and (shocker) not painfully boring at best like modern laptops!
-I am going to get a new case and redecorate it for college, though, since the case is a little cracked and some of the cheaper stickers are starting to rub off after a couple of years of me putting them through the ringer.
-(You should see the way I used to treat my poor paperback books!
-The plastic case being mostly intact is a tad surprising, honestly.)

 Anyways, it's great for my (admittedly small) daily workload and still runs quicker than my 5-year-old little cousin.
 (I thought my HP PC below ran quickly on Windows 7 by starting up in less than a minute---I can be booted up and logged into Windows 10 on this MacBook in 30 seconds!)
 So so far, it seems that spending $1000 or so on a computer compared to $300 or $400 actually does make a difference.
 Who woulda thunk it?

-This is my new main desktop!
+This was my main desktop for quite a while!
 I scored this at a rummage sale for $20, but when I got it home I found out that not only had the previous owner upgraded from Windows 7 to Windows 10 (the Windows 7 OEM sticker being a reason I bought the PC) but that he hadn't wiped the drive and his multiple browsers were all filled with some (from the titles, especially gross) X-rated bookmarks---specifically, according to the bookmark manager, over a thousand.
 So I wiped the drive to hopefully clean not only the PC's drive, but its poor soul, and reinstalled Windows 7.
 It's a much nicer (and need I add prettier?) user experience than any modern OS, so now it's my main computer for use at home!
 Minecraft Beta 1.6.6 even runs well on here with OptiFine, despite the lowly Pentium, and the specs are more than enough for my basic use even in 2024.
-It's the most enjoyable computer experience I've had in a long time!
-I'm especially enjoying Windows 7's Aero look, gadgets and libraries.
-Sadly, I think my dad would have an aneurysm if I took a Windows 7 PC to college, but it'll have been fun to use!
+It's tied with my white iMac for the most enjoyable computer experience I've had in a long time!
+I especially enjoy Windows 7's Aero look, gadgets and libraries.

 So this is my former main desktop, a 2017 iMac that I got back in summer 2018, so I've been using it for almost six years!
 It's still holding up pretty well for the most part, at least for all that I need to do with it.
 It does get a little slow sometimes when I'm editing videos in iMovie, but that's probably because I always have a crap tonne of stuff open at the same time.
 (Yes, I'm the dreaded Web browser tab hoarder, and also a program hoarder.)
 Also, it takes a little while to "warm up" when it starts up.
 Maybe something's wrong with the Fusion Drive?
 But I digress.